charlotteaashley/typo-design-template/_posts/2021-10-21-typography-in-cook-books.md

 ![The data gathered revolving around typography choices in 1900s cookbooks. ](../uploads/screenshot-2021-11-16-at-15.32.14.png)

 Constrastingly, the data gathered from a century later during the years 1901-2001 deplicts a change in typeface used, significantly in the preparation text as the bulk text within the books.
-It is also evident that the font style has differed demostrating a loss in use of bold style at only 62% compared to a previous 75% in the 1800s.
+It is also evident that the font style has differed demostrating a loss in use of bold style at only 62% compared to a previous 75% in the 1800s, which has been dominated by a higher use of italics at 27% from 16.75%.

 #### *Title of the Recipe:*